Note: The article was originally published in August 2020.

 The Summer Olympics are typically held every four years in the months of July and August.
 The 2020 edition of the Games, to be held in Tokyo between July 24 and August 9, were postponed by a year due to the coronavirus pandemic.

-From Independent India’s first medal – the hockey gold at the 1948 London Games – to India’s first individual gold – Abhinav Bindra at 2008 Beijing – each of the moments are remembered and celebrated every August for the significance they hold.
+From Independent India’s first medal – the hockey gold at the 1948 London Games – to India’s first individual gold – Abhinav Bindra at 2008 Beijing – each of the moments is worth a celebration.

 List of medals